 Immediately after the incident, local authorities were present to handle the scene.
 Local government representative, Mr. Nand Prakash Maurya confirmed that the festival organizers had been licensed to organize swing games, but the “well of death” area (also known as “Maut Ka Kuan”) was built spontaneously, without permission from the authorities.

 “The stunt area was installed without any specific permission.
-That evening, a young man riding a motorbike in the well fell and was injured,” Mr. Maurya confirmed.
+That evening, a youth riding a motorbike in the well fell and was injured,” Mr. Maurya confirmed.

-Without a driver, the motorbike continued running for nearly an hour after the accident (Photo: Screenshot).
+Driverless, the motorbike was still running for nearly an hour after the accident (Photo: Screenshot).

 After the accident, the “well of death” area was ordered to be closed immediately, while the remaining game areas at the fair were directed to strictly comply with safety regulations.